-Kate Crisp, BA, RYT, has directed the day-to-day operations of Prison Mindfulness Institute (formerly Prison Dharma Network) since 1999.
+Kate Crisp, CMT-P, RYT, has directed the day-to-day operations of Prison Mindfulness Institute (formerly Prison Dharma Network) since 1999.
 She has been the primary creative force in developing new programs and resources at PMI.
 Kate has been a mindfulness and meditation practitioner for over 30 years.
 She has completed numerous intensive mindfulness meditation retreats and graduated from a three-month advanced Buddhist Seminary focused on intensive mindfulness meditation training in 1992.
-She completed a 24-month Mindfulness Meditation Instructor Training Program in 1998 through Shambhala International and is a Shambhala International certified Mindfulness Meditation Instructor.
+She completed a 24-month Mindfulness Meditation Instructor Training Program in 1998 and is a certified Mindfulness Meditation Instructor.
+She is also a Certified Mindfulness Teacher – Professional Level (CMT-P)through the International Mindfulness Teachers Association.
 She is also a certified yoga teacher (RYT300).
 She has trained extensively in Nonviolent Communication (NVC) and led numerous NVC study groups over the past eight years.
 She s a graduate of Naropa University’s Authentic Leadership program, and also a graduate of Matrixworks Leadership Training.

 Kate was a co-founder and is on the board of the Peacemaker Institute (now Engaged Mindfulness Institute).
 She co-designed the Integral Peacemaker Training™, a mindfulness-based emotional intelligence (MBEI) leadership development program completed by over 500 community leaders and activists.
 She is a trainer in EMI’s year long Mindfulness Teacher Training.
 She is the author of the Path of Freedom™ Workbook and the lead developer of the MBEI-based Path of Freedom™ curriculum .